|I've owned 10

 to drive and own.
 It was all

 original and stock when I got it.
-I resisted
+I initially resisted

-the urge to modify it for a few years, but slowly that urge won.
+the urge to modify it for a few years, but slowly that urge began to win.

 has also gone